shuklasp10/concepts/React.md

 - React.Memo is HOC provided by react to pevent re-renders
 - By default child is also rendered when parent is re-rendered.
-- React.Memo prevent redenring by allowing render when props is changed.
+- React.Memo prevent redenring by allowing render only when props is changed.

 ```jsx
 const Child = React.Memo((props)=>{